-The Commission's financial statements are audited by the Comptroller and Auditor General, whose certificate and report appears on page 35 of the Accounts.
-The notional cost of the work performed by the Northern Ireland Audit Office for 2013-14 was £30,000 (2012-13; £30,000) and related solely to audit services.
+The Commission's financial statements are audited by the Comptroller and Auditor General, whose certificate and report appears on page 39 of the Accounts.
+The notional cost of the work performed by the Northern Ireland Audit Office for 2014-15 was £35,000 (2013-14; £30,000) and related solely to audit services.
+The Northern Ireland Assembly participates in the bi-annual National Fraud Initiative.
+The Comptroller and Auditor General also has statutory powers to undertake the bi-annual data matching exercises for the National Fraud Initiative.
+The cost of this work performed by Northern Ireland Audit Office for 2014-15 was £2,464.